 Borna virus infection

-Historically, Borna disease virus (BDV) has been known to affect horses and sheep (for review see Ludwig and Bode, 2000).
+Borna disease virus (BDV) historically affects horses and sheep (for review see Ludwig and Bode, 2000).
 The disease was first described in 1855 in horses which became severely sick, near the German town of Borna (cited in Lundgren et al., 1995).
 More recently, BDV has been described as the causative agent of a viral meningoencephalitis in cattle, ostriches, cats and dogs (Ludwig and Bode, 2000).
-In the mid-1970s, “staggering disease” – a non-suppurative meningoencephalomyelitis – was described in Swedish cats (cited in Cubitt and de la Torre, 1994 and Lundgren et al., 1995).
+In the mid-1970s, staggering disease – a non-suppurative meningoencephalomyelitis – was described in Swedish cats (cited in Cubitt and de la Torre, 1994 and Lundgren et al., 1995).
 Later, it was found that antibodies recognising BDV were common to these cases (Lundgren and Ludwig, 1993).
 Finally, in 1995, BDV was confirmed as the aetiological agent of staggering disease (Lundgren et al., 1995).

 BDV is an enveloped virus with a helical capsid and a single-stranded RNA genome.
 The genome comprises 8,900 bases and, based on sequence analysis, it was assigned to the order of Mononegavirales as the only member of the Bornaviridae family (Cubitt and de la Torre, 1994; Cubitt et al., 1994).
 BDV particles are spherical and have an average diameter of approximately 100 nm.
 The genome encodes six known proteins including an envelope protein of 56 kd.
 Interestingly, BDV can infect a number of brain-derived cell types, but it does not usually induce any cytopathic effect.

 The mode of transmission of BDV has not been completely elucidated.
 It is postulated that transmission occurs through direct contact with an infected animal or indirectly by contact with secretions of an infected animal.
-In addition, the local occurrence of the disease in forested areas in Sweden (Fig. 1) suggests that vectors such as ticks may also play a role in transmission.
+In addition, the local occurrence of the disease in forested areas in Sweden suggests that vectors such as ticks may also play a role in transmission.
 In 2006, a shrew (Crocidura leucodon) was identified as the reservoir host in an area of Switzerland where BDV is prevalent in horses and sheep (Hilbe et al., 2006).
-Shrews could also serve as reservoirs for BDV infection in cats.
-Obviously, BDV infection is not readily transmitted between cats.
-It is postulated that BDV may infect nerve endings in the oropharynx, the nose and/or the intestinal tract.
-The virus is thought to migrate along the nerves to the central nervous system where it leads to lymphocytic inflammation and neuronal degeneration.
+These shrews have recently been shown to shed BDV over a period of over 200 days in urine, feces and saliva without showing clinical signs (Nobach et al., 2015).
+It is therefore clear that shrews can serve as reservoirs for BDV infection in cats.
+However, BDV infection appears not to be readily transmitted between cats.

 Feline BDV has been reported in many countries, including Germany, Switzerland, Belgium, United Kingdom, Japan, Philippines, Indonesia, Australia and Finland (cited from Ludwig and Bode, 2000 and Someya et al., 2014).
 The fact that BDV was also shown to be present in horses in North America and several other species in Western China suggests that cats in the USA and China might also be affected by BDV.
 Clinical staggering disease has been mainly observed in Sweden, Austria, Germany, Switzerland and Liechtenstein.